BIGJRA/BIGJRA.github.io/rejuv.md

 After an… unfortunate scene, head up and to the right down a little path.
-Catch/fight/run from Mandibuzz, and pick up a hidden *Yellow Shard* if you’d like.
+Catch/fight/run from Mandibuzz, and pick up a hidden *Yellow Shard* if you'd like.
 Then follow the path around to the top left of the area, pick up a hidden *Red Shard,* then talk to Ren then the cracked rock.

-Head up and to the left for a battle with **Skarmory,** if you’d like.
+Head up and to the left for a battle with **Skarmory,** if you'd like.
 Follow the path instead to the right and enter the building here.
 Go downstairs and read the journal, then head upstairs and exit.